INVESTORS INFORMATION STOCK INFO

 The Company Secretary acts as the Secretary to the CSR Committee.

 The Company has a Risk Management Committee.
 The composition and terms of reference of Risk Management Committee is in compliance with the provisions of the Housing Finance Companies – Corporate Governance (NHB) Directions, 2016 and other applicable laws.
-The Committee was re-constituted by the Board of Directors of the Company on April 1, 2019 and presently comprises of Ms. Chhaya Virani as Chairperson and Mr. Padmanabh Vora, Lt Gen Syed Ata Hasnain (Retd), Mr. Gautam Doshi, Mr. Amit Bapna and Mr. Ravindra Sudhalkar as Members.
+The Committee was re-constituted by the Board of Directors of the Company on May 31, 2019 and presently comprises of Ms. Chhaya Virani as Chairperson and Ms. Rashna Khan, Lt Gen Syed Ata Hasnain (Retd), Mr. Ashok Ramaswamy, Mr. Amit Bapna and Mr. Ravindra Sudhalkar as Members.

 The Committee is authorised to discharge its responsibilities as follows: